ezet/evelib/README.md

 #### Exceptions
 All calls to the CREST API can throw `EveCrestException`, which inherits from `EveLibWebException`.
 This additionaly exposes `Message`, `Key`, `ExceptionType` and `RefId` as returned by the API.
 If using automatic token refresh, or refreshing it manually, `EveCrest` can throw a `EveAuthException`.
-When requesting a resource that isn't implemented, it will throw a standard `NotImplementedException`.
+When requesting a resource that is live but not implemented yet, it will throw a `ResourceNotSupportedException`.
+If this happens, please notify a developer.
+If requesting a resource that isn't public yet, you will get a regular `EveCrestException`.
+If you set RequestHandler.ThrowOnDeprecated to true, you will get a `DeprecatedResourceException` when requesting a resource that has been marked by CCP as deprecated.
+This is mostly used for development.

 EveCentral API
 -